DuoMaster123/FlowersRecognition/README.md

 ## Structure

 ```
-Download folder form Kaggle, unzip and name it 'flowers', rememver the position you put it in the disk
+Download folder form Kaggle, unzip and name it 'flowers', remember the position you put it in the disk

 FlowersRecognition/
 ├── data/